 Tax authorities in Canada have taken the position that income reported by one of our Canadian subsidiaries should have been materially higher in 2001 and 2002 and materially lower in 2003 and 2004 as a result of certain inter-company transactions, and have imposed limitations on benefits associated with favorable adjustments arising from inter-company transactions and other adjustments.
 We have appealed this decision with the Canadian tax authorities and have sought assistance from the relevant Competent Authorities in resolving the transfer pricing matter under relevant treaty principles.
-We could be required to provide security up to an estimated maximum range of \$20 million to \$25 million Canadian dollars (approximately \$15 to \$19 at period-end exchange rates) in the form of letters of credit to the tax authorities are successful with their challenge, we estimate that the maximum net impact for additional income taxes and interest charges associated with the proposed limitations of the favorable adjustments could be approximately \$41 million Canadian dollars (approximately \$32 at period-end exchange rates).
+We could be required to provide security up to an estimated maximum range of \$20 million to \$25 million Canadian dollars (approximately \$15 to \$19 at period-end exchange rates) in the form of letters of credit to the tax authorities in connection with the transfer pricing appeal, however, we do not believe that such security will be required.
+If the tax authorities are successful with their challenge, we estimate that the maximum net impact for additional income taxes and interest charges associated with the proposed limitations of the favorable adjustments could be approximately \$41 million Canadian dollars (approximately \$32 at period-end exchange rates).
 Resolution of these matters may occur during the remainder of 2016.